pdxalba/gitCommands/gitCommands.md

 git push -u origin <local branch name>  pushing a branch to remote for the 1st time git push origin :<remote branch name>   deletes a branch from the remote repo.
 Needs the ":" before the branch name

+rm *.orig  removes all .orig files from local
 rm -rf <local repo>    forcefully removes the local repo